lando/lando/docs/config/elasticsearch.md

 You may need to override the default config with your own [elasticsearch config file](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html#settings).
 Note that [according to the underlying upstream image](https://github.com/bitnami/bitnami-docker-elasticsearch#configuration-file) this will _completely_ replace the default config.
 Further note that by default our elasticsearch services start as `data` nodes.
 If you want to activate your node to also be an `ingest` node then check out [this example](https://github.com/lando/lando/tree/master/examples/elasticsearch).

-If you do this you must use a file that exists inside your applicaton and express it relative to your project root as below.
+If you do this, you must use a file that exists inside your application and express it relative to your project root as shown below:

 **A hypothetical project**